 Fortinet solutions provide features that help retailers cope with growing network complexity and limited IT support, such as:

-The Security Administrator: Providing Frontline Protection The IT Security Director Manager: Balancing the Strategic and the Tactical The Head of Network Engineering and Operations: A Highly Strategic and Integrated Technologist The Network Architect: A Skilled Technologist with Many Stakeholders CISOs Seek Security Architects Who Are More Strategic and Possess Soft Skills Why Gender Diversity in Cybersecurity Matters to the Business
+The IT Security Director Manager: Balancing the Strategic and the Tactical The Head of Network Engineering and Operations: A Highly Strategic and Integrated Technologist The Network Architect: A Skilled Technologist with Many Stakeholders CISOs Seek Security Architects Who Are More Strategic and Possess Soft Skills Why Gender Diversity in Cybersecurity Matters to the Business

 The Payment Card Industry Data Security Standard (PCI DSS) and the upcoming PCI Software Security Framework (SSF) set out strict requirements for how retailers must protect customer payment card information.
 A piecemeal approach to PCI DSS compliance may force understaffed security teams to choose between protecting the network and performing the activities necessary to demonstrate PCI DSS compliance.

 With the changing requirements and increased complexities of meeting regulatory compliance, the difficulty of manually achieving network wide visibility and enforcing the required security controls only increases.
 Additionally, the desire to integrate web and mobile applications, order delivery solutions, and other services directly to the point-of-sale (POS) network significantly increases the scope of which security teams were traditionally responsible.